bytecodealliance/cargo-component/docs/design/registries.md

 * **Don't force wit on users**

-  * The design should enable users to use on components from a registry without forcing them to immediately learn wit.
+  * The design should enable users to use components from a registry without forcing them to immediately learn wit.

 * **Fully support the component model**